romanenko/covid19-safety-information/docs/docs/wit-ai.md

 ![../static/img/article/CleanShot_2020-10-27_at_00.24.16.gif](../static/img/article/CleanShot_2020-10-27_at_00.24.16.gif)

-You can always get some ideas and examples from already created [Wit.ai](http://wit.ai) App in [here](https://wit.ai/apps/695984467678144/understanding).
+You can always get some ideas and examples from already created [Wit.ai](http://wit.ai) app in [here](https://wit.ai/apps/695984467678144/understanding).